Thai Rice Paper Rolls Recipe (Fresh Spring Rolls)

 • Large bowl or pie dish for soaking rice paper

-• Clean cutting board or damp surface for rolling
+• Clean cutting board for rolling

 • Clean towel or damp paper towels to prevent sticking